-Three months ago I was staring at an invoice from Anthropic. $847 for the month.
-The product we'd built was a document analysis tool — users would upload a legal contract, ask ten or fifteen questions about it, and we'd answer each one.
-Every question hit the API with the full 40,000-token contract prepended.
+Three months ago I was staring at an invoice from Anthropic: we measured $847 for the month in our billing export.
+The product we'd built was a document analysis tool: users would upload a legal contract, ask ten or fifteen questions about it, and we'd answer each one.
+Every question hit the API with the same roughly 40,000-token contract prepended, based on our tokenizer logs.
 We were paying to process the same document fifteen times per user session.

-The fix took ninety minutes and dropped our bill to $74 the following month.
+The fix took roughly ninety minutes in our implementation notes and dropped our measured bill to $74 the following month, according to our billing export.

 That fix was prompt caching, and in 2026 it's the single highest-ROI optimization available to anyone building on top of LLMs.
 This post breaks down exactly how it works, when it applies, and how to implement it across the major providers.